thoth-station/micropipenv/README.rst

-* I would like to have a tool that "rules them all" - one lightweight tool to support all Python dependency lock file managers (pip-tools, Poetry, Pipenv) and lets users decide what they want to use when deploying Python applications in containerized environments (e.g. Kubernetes, OpenShift, ...)
+* I would like to have a tool that "rules them all" - one lightweight tool to support all Python dependency lock file managers (pip-tools, Poetry, Pipenv) and lets users decide what they want to use when deploying Python applications in containerized environments (e.g. Kubernetes, OpenShift, ...).

+* I would like to have a fast and minimalistic tool to install software packages in CI.

 * I would like to have containerized Python applications as small as possible with minimum software shipped and required to build and run the Python